Here’s Why Bipolar Screening Tests May Be Helpful For You

 According to the National Institute of Mental Health, an estimated 4.4% of American adults will experience symptoms of bipolar disorder in their lifetime.
-Many affected adults who might or will be experiencing symptoms of bipolar disorder may be unaware, undiagnosed or both.
+Many affected adults who might or will be experiencing symptoms of bipolar disorder, such as mood swings from manic to depressive episodes, may be unaware or undiagnosed.

 Bipolar disorder is generally classified as a lifelong mental health condition that causes shifts in mood.
-These mood swings can interfere with a person’s quality of life, potentially affecting their career, mental and physical health, and relationships with others.
+These mood swings can interfere with the quality of life of people with bipolar disorder, potentially affecting their career, mental and physical health, and relationships with others.
 Due to the complex and shifting nature of bipolar disorder, it can be difficult for both individuals and professionals to pinpoint it without ongoing observation or screening.

 In this article, we will explore the types of bipolar disorder, as well as possible symptoms and screening tests that might be helpful in determining whether or not you are living with bipolar disorder.